David Shafer (politician): Political career

-State Senate
+State senate

 Shafer was first elected to the state senate in a nonpartisan special election on February 12, 2002, defeating three other candidates in a race to succeed Senator Billy Ray, who had resigned from the Senate to accept a judicial appointment to the Superior Court.
 Shafer caucused with the Republican Party.
 Shafer was re-elected in the 2002, 2004, 2006, 2008, 2010, 2012, 2014 and 2016 general elections as a Republican.
+Shafer never faced opposition for reelection.

 Shafer was elected to serve as the 68th President Pro Tempore of the Georgia State Senate on January 14, 2013.
 He was re-elected twice but resigned from the post in early in 2018 to run for lieutenant governor.
 Shafer was one of the organizers of the Republican Liberty Caucus in Georgia and was named its honorary chairman.

-Exploratory Campaign for Lieutenant Governor
+Exploratory campaign for lieutenant governor

-In late 2008, after incumbent Lieutenant Governor Casey Cagle announced that he would be running for governor in 2010, Shafer formed an exploratory committee to run for lieutenant governor.
+In late 2008, after incumbent lieutenant governor Casey Cagle announced that he would be running for governor in 2010, Shafer formed an exploratory committee to run for lieutenant governor.
 After Cagle announced that a debilitating spinal disease was forcing him to withdraw from the race for governor and instead seek re-election as lieutenant governor, Shafer announced that he was suspending his campaign, subject to Cagle's full medical recovery, and that he would instead seek re-election to the state senate.
 He was re-elected in 2010 at the same time that Cagle won re-election as lieutenant governor.